medic/cht-conf-test-harness/CONTRIBUTING.md

 The Community Health Toolkit is powered by people like you.
 Your contributions help us create open source technology for a new model of healthcare that reaches everyone.

-## Communication

-We recommend you raise an issue on Github or start a conversation on our [Community Forum](https://forum.communityhealthtoolkit.org) about the change you want to make before you start on code.
-Our Community Forum is especially helpful if you are a new contributor or find yourself unsure how to move forward with an issue.

 ## Submitting code

 > We recommend you raise an issue on Github or start a conversation on our [Community Forum](https://forum.communityhealthtoolkit.org) about the change you want to make before you start on code.